CodingWonders/DISMTools/.github/ISSUE_TEMPLATE/bug.md

 - *When doing something, the program crashes*

+**IF YOU HAVE ENCOUNTERED A PROGRAM EXCEPTION, YOU NEED TO USE ITS RESPECTIVE TEMPLATE.
+Go to the issue types and select "Program exception"**

 **How does it happen?**
 Please provide the steps necessary to reproduce this bug: